-Copy

-made and re-used in the design by pressing the Paste icon.
+The Copy tool copies selected objects to the clipboard, leaving the original in place and allows duplicates to be made and re-used in the design by pressing the Paste icon.
 Only one item can be Cut or Copied at a time.